AdroitAnandAI/Topic-Modelling-LDA-NMF-W2V/README.md

 Manually label the topics based on the top 20 words in each cluster.

-Output of LDA is a matrix of size # of articles * # of topics.
+- Output of LDA is a matrix of size # of articles * # of topics.
 Each cell contains the probability of an article belonging to a topic.
 We can also use NMF to decompose DTM into two matrices, like below, which is conceptually similar to LDA model, except that here we use linear algebra instead of probabilistic model.

-Output of NMF is also a matrix of size # of articles * # of topics and interpretation remains the same.
+- Output of NMF is also a matrix of size # of articles * # of topics and interpretation remains the same.
 Hence, we can combine the output matrices of LDA and NMF on y-axis to get 1 million * 40 columns.
 (Input = 1M rows.
 Topics = 20 each for LDA and NMF)

 Take the argmax() of each row to find the most probable prediction out of both LDA and NMF

 - _Note: Remember to do normalization before matrix concatenation._

-The only downside is that **this results in 1st level categorization and not tree hierarchy.** So is the reason, I have decided to place it as 2nd Fallback.
+The only downside is that **this results in 1st level categorization and not tree hierarchy.** So is the reason, I have decided to place it as 2nd Fallback. <br>

 **Ideally, Hierarchical-LDA should be done and be placed as 1st Fallback after Article Classifier in the solution pipeline.** Article Classifier should still be the main logic, as Hierarchical-LDA produces word clusters of random categories which may not be same as the category tree we want.

 ## Merging Description, URL & LDA-NMF Classifiers